 Measures to promote water conservation

-- Appropriate landscaping (see Outdoor water use; the appendix Landscaping and garden design)
+- Appropriate landscaping (see Outdoor water use; Landscaping and garden design)

 - Water harvesting (see Rainwater)